Jim89/RepData_PeerAssessment1/PA1_template.md

                     summarise(total_steps=sum(na.omit(steps)))
 ```

-The median and mean values for daily steps were recalculated:
+The median and mean values for daily steps were recalculated using the imputed data:

 ```r
 # 5f.
 Calculate the new values